Back-to-school home organising hacks and tips that will help you and your child prepare for a calm and stress-free return to school.

 READ MORE: 26 Inspiring Study Nooks For Your Child

 Creating a stationery drawer or caddy means that when you tell the kids to do their homework they can easily find the stationery they’re looking for, which helps reduce one of the common excuses for why homework can’t be done: “I can’t find a pen!”.
-If you have a drawer in your child’s study desk, these drawer dividers are a great way to create internal compartments for organising their stationary.
+If you have a drawer in your child’s study desk, these drawer containers are a great way to create internal compartments for organising their stationary.

 If you’d rather have your child’s stationery on their desk within arms reach, a turntable like this one below is perfect!
 It takes up very little space, and means you can easily separate pens, pencils, highlighters, and more.
 These turntables are available in four different colours.